Sector14/cougar-util/Readme.md

 In a way this utility provides similar functionality to that of the HOTAS CCP application that runs during windows startup to configure the device.
-It does not recreate the gui configuration abilities of HOTAS CCP or indeed Foxy provides.
+It does not recreate the full configuration abilities that HOTAS CCP or indeed Foxy provides.

 If you do not have access to Windows you can still mostly configure your